mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 # Chapter 5: Rhythmancy Spells

-This section contains new spells developed through the musical study of rhythmancy.
+This section contains new spells developed through the musical study of Rhythmancy.
 These spells are available to the bard class, as well as other spellcasting classes with the Dungeon Master's consent (see "Rhythmancy Spells for Other Classes").
 The **Rhythmancy Spells** table lists the new spells, ordering them by level.
 The table also notes the schools of magic of a spell, whether it bears any tags, and which classes have access to it.

-In some cases, multiple rhythmancy spells are learned as a single song, existing as alternate versions of a composition and applying their unique effects only when cast at a higher level.
+In some cases, multiple Rhythmancy spells are learned as a single song, existing as alternate versions of a composition and applying their unique effects only when cast at a higher level.
 Such spells are labeled with shared footnote markers on this list for reference; see the description for the lowest-level version of the spell for all the other spells' effects.

 ##### Rhythmancy Spells
 | Level | Spell | School | Class | Tags |